morington/taskorbit/README.md

 # License:

-AsyncQueueX is distributed under the MIT license.
+Taskorbit is distributed under the MIT license.
 Details can be found in the [LICENSE](https://raw.githubusercontent.com/morington/taskorbit/main/LICENSE) file.